A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Here’s a guide to setting reasonable and useful sales goals:

-While setting a sales quota looks relatively easy, there are common pitfalls in quota-setting that only some people who took up an online finance degree can anticipate.
+While setting a sales quota looks relatively easy, there are common pitfalls in quota-setting.
+Let’s look into this next 👇

 Setting sales quotas is a tricky act of finding the right balance.
 Using quotas correctly can inspire your sales team and push them to do their best work.

-However, some usual mistakes can make sales quotas less useful.
+However, it’s easy to make mistakes when setting quotas.
 Here are a few things to look out for:

 Failure to change quotas in response to unplanned events, such as changes in the market, supply chain problems, or people changes, can lead to big problems.